 Dues

 Section 1.
 Basis of Dues: Dues for all classifications shall be fixed by the Board of Directors, subject to the approval of the members at the next meeting of the members.
 Dues shall be payable on January 1, for each ensuing year.
-The amount of dues for Active Members will in each instance be based upon a report of the newspaper’s paid circulation as sworn to by the publisher in the post office statement of ownership each October or by the Audit Bureau of Circulation for the last period prior to the first of the year.
+The dues for Newspaper members will in each instance be based upon a report of the newspaper’s paid circulation as sworn to by the publisher in the post office statement of ownership each October or by the Audit Bureau of Circulation for the last period prior to the first of the year.
 The dues for each Active Member newspaper shall include a minimum of four subscriptions to each issue of the publication, with two mailed to the APA office and two mailed to the clipping service office.

 Section 2.
-Additional Services: Dues of Active and Publication Associate Members shall also include a subscription to “The Alabama Publisher,” the Association’s newspaper and to other association publications and mailings.
+Additional Services: Dues of Newspaper and Publication Associate Members shall also include a subscription to “The Alabama Publisher,” the Association’s newspaper and to other association publications and mailings.

 Section 3.
-Resignation or Suspension: Any member may resign from the Association by giving the Executive Director one month’s notice in writing and paying all dues up to the date of resignation.
+Resignation or Suspension: Any classification of member may resign from the Association by giving the Executive Director one month’s notice in writing and paying all dues up to the date of resignation.
 Any member who shall be in arrears for annual dues for one year from date dues are payable shall be automatically suspended.
-He may be reinstated upon full payment of all dues up to date of reinstatement, provided application for reinstatement is received within six months from date of suspension.
+A member may be reinstated upon full payment of all dues up to date of reinstatement, provided application for reinstatement is received within six months from date of suspension.
 After the six months reinstatement period had expired, admittance shall be at the discretion of the Board of Directors.

 The Board of Directors may waive all or part of the unpaid dues of a suspended member for just cause upon a majority vote of that body provided suspended member makes written application for reinstatement.
 The Executive Director shall give any member thirty days notice in writing of pending suspension and the reason therefore.
-Such notice shall be given by mail and directed to the last known place of business of the member.
+Such notice shall be given by electronic or regular mail and directed to the last known place of business of the member.

 ARTICLE VI